WATER SKILLS

 Clean water is a process

 A squeeze filter, gravity filter, or pump can be excellent, but the filter is only one part of the system.
-You still need a dirty container, a clean container, clean handling, and a backup if the filter clogs, freezes, or gets dropped in the mud.
+You still need a dirty container, a clean container, clean handling, and a backup if the filter clogs, freezes, cracks, or gets dropped in the mud.

 Think in two worlds: dirty side and clean side.
 Dirty bags, creek scoops, and untreated bottle threads stay in the dirty world.
 Clean bottle mouths, filter outlets, caps, and drinking reservoirs stay in the clean world.
 The whole job is keeping those worlds from touching.